ARWEN 37: Design

 Unlike many 37mm launchers which have a smooth bore, the ARWEN 37 features a rifled barrel.

 The launcher features a revolver like rotary magazine which holds five munitions and which allows for a rate of fire of five rounds in four seconds without reloading.
-The rotary magazine can be manually downloaded or topped up by the user at any time in a rapid manner.
+The rotary magazine can be manually unloaded or topped up by the user at any time in a rapid manner.

 Many ARWEN 37 parts are constructed of anodized aluminum or proprietary polymer so that the overall weight of the launcher can be kept to an absolute minimum.

 Because of their unique design, ARWEN munitions (rounds) act as the chamber for the launcher when it is fired.
 This means that the rotary magazine housing can be designed in such a way that the user can easily look inside of the launcher and instantly identify how many and what type of munitions have been loaded into it, an important safety feature.